Build Once, Monitor Continuously: Persistent Semantic Mapping via Autonomous Exploration and Open-Vocabulary Object Updates: Experiments

+In Fig.~\ref{fig:challenges}, we show several challenging scenarios in object detection and segmentation, while robot is navigating.

 \textbf{Occlusion Challenges}.
-Objects like tables and chairs being in close proximity to each other, often results in occlusion.
-It leads to objects not being detected or segmented as a single object.
-This can be seen in Fig.~\ref{fig:challenges}(a) where table and chairs are segmented as table.
+Close proximity of objects such as tables and chairs causes occlusion and leads to missed detections or incorrect segmentation, as seen in Fig.~\ref{fig:challenges}(a).
 In Fig.~\ref{fig:challenges}(c) table, chair, and a portion of the pillar are segmented together as table.
-In Fig.~\ref{fig:challenges}(b), a chair is partially occluded by the pillar.
-This can lead to incorrect object associations when the chair is detected from another view.
-In Fig.~\ref{fig:challenges}(e), the chairs in the background are completely occluded by the table and are not observed by the robot.
-Subsequently they are not associated with the semantic map.
+The scenario seen in Fig.~\ref{fig:challenges}(b), where a chair is partially occluded by the pillar, leads to incorrect object associations when the chair is detected again at another view.

+\textbf{Detection Threshold}.
+Lowering the detection threshold increases false positives, while a higher threshold may miss objects.
+In Fig.~\ref{fig:challenges}(e), chairs in the foreground are undetected at a 0.8 threshold. careful choice of threshold for object class is important for accurate semantic mapping.

-\textbf{Limitations in Constrained Spaces.} The presence of constrained spaces like narrow corridors in the environment can hinder the robot's ability to view the complete structure of objects such as doors as seen in Fig.~\ref{fig:challenges}(f).
-Many such doors are not detected, leading to reduction in the number of object nodes in the semantic map.
+\textbf{Limitations in Constrained Spaces.} Narrow corridors limit the robot's view of objects like doors, as seen in Fig.~\ref{fig:challenges}(f).
+Several of such doors are not detected, leading to a reduction in the number of object nodes in the semantic map.
 This is evident in Table~\ref{tab:result-num-obj}.

-\textbf{Deviation from the Traversal Trajectory.} In Fig.~\ref{fig:challenges}(d), large bin in the corridor occludes the objects behind it from the robot view, forces the robot to take a detour.
-This detour results in some objects being seen by the robot.
-Such scenarios greatly impact the quality of the semantic mapping, reducing the ability to accommodate environment changes.
+\textbf{Deviation from the Traversal Trajectory.} In Fig.~\ref{fig:challenges}(d), a large bin in the corridor occluded objects, forcing the robot to take a detour.
+This detour resulted in the robot not seeing some objects.
+Such scenarios impact the quality of the semantic mapping, reducing the ability to accommodate environmental changes.

 \textbf{Impact of Lighting.} Varying lighting conditions can cause shadows and reflections.
-As seen in Fig.~\ref{fig:challenges}(g) and Fig.~\ref{fig:challenges}(h), these shadows on the floor are mistook for a door and a table, respectively, reducing the overall detection and semantic map accuracy.
-In Fig.~\ref{fig:challenges}(c), the overall environment brightness is reduced during the night, contributing to poor detection and segmentation.
+As seen in Fig.~\ref{fig:challenges}(g) and Fig.~\ref{fig:challenges}(h), these shadows on the floor were mistook for a door and a table, respectively, reducing the overall detection and semantic map accuracy.
+In Fig.~\ref{fig:challenges}(c), reduced brightness at night degraded detection and segmentation.

-\textbf{Structural Misidentification.} Walls resemble doors when viewed at certain angles, having similar rectangular structure.
-Some walls also have additional structures like support bars or cable cord covers, resembling large door handles.
-Hence, these walls are often misidentified as doors.
-One such case can be seen in Fig.~\ref{fig:challenges}(i).